The Staff Team

 – Notated scores or written commentaries for both compositions/arrangements

 Unit 3 – Listening and Appraising 40% (externally marked)

-At Chipping Norton School students take the Edexcel examination for AS and A2 Music.
+At Chipping Norton School students take the Eduqas examination for A level Music.
 This course aims to provide a broad musical experience, and develop aural awareness, composition and performance skills.

 There are three main components in the A level course, Performing, Composing and Listening and Appraising, some of which can be weighted differently.

 Performance – Either 35% (Option A) or 25% (Option B)

 This is a recital of pieces performed to a visiting external examiner in the second year of the course.
 Pieces need to be of at least grade 6, with scores for the examiner to follow.
 Timings are between 6-8 minutes for Option B, and 10-12 minutes for Option A.

 Composition – Either 25% (Option A) or 35% (Option B)

 This is creating and developing music, some of which follow a brief set by the exam board.
 There are three pieces to compose for Option B (8-10 minutes), or two for Option A (4-6 minutes).

 Listening and Appraising – 40%